stevolve/stevolve/README.md

 - Change the environment parameters using the 'settings' button.
 - Observe.

+Observing:
+When creating this, I expected to see the following behaviours: plants, grazers, hunters.
+What I got was: plants - just stay still and soak up energy from the sun as it passes over, maybe retaining the energy during dark periods grazers - move in a straight line and eat anything in its path hunters - a lot of movement going out and searching for prey ambushers - stay still until something approaches them cocoon builders - build a cocoon of its children around itself

 ToDo:
 The neural network based cells show more promise and I would like to expand on other type of artificial intelligence and deep learning techniques.